hs-esslingen/videochat/README.md

  - Add msbuild.exe to `$PATH`

-Run `npm i` to install all requied dependencies
+Run `npm i` to install all requied dependencies.

 ## Development server